-You may find that your child rejects one college after another, or perhaps likes each new one even more than the last.
+You may find that your teen rejects one college after another, or perhaps likes each new one even more than the last.
 Visiting colleges can be overwhelming and you may wonder how you are going to make it to the point where everyone involved decides which place is “the one.”

 Most schools prefer that you reserve a spot (some require it) for the events during your visit.
-Depending on the school, there may be a group information session and tour, or a private tour, and time to speak with an admissions officer.
-Some schools offer admissions interviews, others do not.
+Depending on the school, there may be a group information session and tour, a private tour, or time to speak with an admissions officer.
+Some schools offer admissions interviews; others do not.
 In some cases, your child can sit in on a class or even stay overnight with a student.
 Many schools also have an open house, often on a Saturday, with more extensive programming.
 This information is usually spelled out on the “admissions” section of a college’s website.
 Typically, you can reserve a spot online, but don’t wait until the day of — or even the week before — as events can fill up, especially during the spring.

-2. Pack Snacks.
+2. Pack snacks.

 Most colleges have set times for information sessions with tours either just before or after this session.
 These times frequently overlap with lunch.
 In my experience, hungry people tend to be cranky people.
 Cranky people do not like much of what they see or hear (nor do they remember these things at all).

-4. Take Notes and Even Pictures.
+4. Take notes and pictures.

 Suggesting that your teenager take notes is a good idea, but I think parents should as well.
 You will notice (and hear) things that they won’t.
 I didn’t do this the first time around, thinking I would be able to remember details.
 I was wrong.
 So, my second time around, I picked up a notebook that fit in my purse and took notes at each information session.
 Though my kids rolled their eyes at the time, they were quick to ask for my “Handy Dandy Notebook” to review details, such as which college paid all expenses for study abroad and what tips the admission counselor gave for writing the college essay at Favorite U. Since many of our tours were part of a vacation, I usually had my camera as well.
 These photos were also a good way to jog our memories.